GoogleChrome/web.dev/src/site/content/en/progressive-web-apps/install-promote/index.md

 Note: See [Add to Home Screen (Web)][a2hs-code] for the code required to implement a PWA install promotion.

-[a2hs-code]: /web/fundamentals/app-install-banners/

 ## PWA install promotion best practices

-Some best practices apply no matter what promotional patterns you’re using on your site.
+Some best practices apply no matter what promotional patterns you're using on your site.

 1. Keep promotions outside of the flow of your user journeys.
 For example, in